 If you are taking an Early Admission course on the campus of a high school or technical school, and school is not scheduled on your campus, then your college class will not meet.
 If school is in session on your high school campus, but not at WVU at Parkersburg, then your instructor has the option of holding or canceling class for that day, or requiring that a class meet at an alternate time, if needed.[break][break]If you are taking an Early Admission course on the campus of WVU at Parkersburg (Parkersburg campus or the Jackson County Center), your class will meet according to the WVU at Parkersburg calendar, regardless of your high school’s calendar.

 What if I participate in the Early Admissions program and want to attend WVU at Parkersburg after I graduate from high school?

 1. Submit an application for regular admission online at www.wvup.edu.
 2. Request a complete transcript from your high school to be mailed after graduation.
 3. Request a copy of your immunization records from your high school.
-4. Submit your ACT scores or take the Accuplacer placement test at WVU at Parkersburg.
+4. Submit your ACT or SAT score to WVU at Parkersburg.